PlasticRanger

 Is TPU better than PVC?

 Both materials have pros and cons, but TPU tends to be tougher than PVC.
 Polyvinyl chloride has low shear strength.
 TPU is also sturdier because it has a high abrasion resistance that will withstand scratching and scuffing.
-One more point in TPU’s favour is that it is more environmentally friendly.
+Another point in TPU’s favour is that it is more environmentally friendly.

 Why do TPU cases turn yellow?